-Within 2.5 km northwest and 1.5 km north and northeast of the drill site, the seafloor begins to fall off at a 10° angle, from the site elevation of 2951 meters below sea level (mbsl) to the abyssal plain of 4400 mbsl.
+Within 2.5 km northwest and 1.5 km north and northeast of the drill site_site, the seafloor begins to fall off at a 10(-° angle, from the site elevation of 2951 m_meters below sea level (mbsl) to the abyssal plain of 4400 mmbsl.
 The site itself is on a slight mound that appears to be an erosional remnant.
-Reflector "A" representing the top of this erosional unconformity crops out at the seafloor at the site (within the resolution of the survey data).
-Between Reflector A (the seafloor in this case) and Reflector "B" is seismic Unit 2 (seismic Unit 1 is missing at this site).
-It is 173 ms thick (in two-way traveltime) at this location, calculated to be 144 meters below seafloor (mbsf) by the check shot and downhole logging velocity information.
+The_Reflector "A" reflector representing the top of this erosional unconformity crops out at the seafloor at the site (within the resolution of the survey data).
+Between the "A" reflector Reflector A (the seafloor in this case) and the Reflector "B" reflector, is seismic Unit 2 (seismic Unit 1 is missing from at this site).
+It is 173 ms thick (2in two-way traveltime) at this location, calculated to be 144 mbsf_meters below seafloor (mbsf) by the check shot and downhole logging velocity information.
 Seismic Unit 2 shows an incoherent reflection character here, describing a disturbed sediment package or being affected by side echoes from local complex topography.
-A high-amplitude reflection event of short lateral duration occurs at 110 ms (90 mbsf) at the site.
+A high-high-amplitude reflection event of short lateral duration occurs at 110 ms (90 mbsf) at the site.

-Reflector "B'" at 173-ms subbottom (144 mbsf) marks the top of seismic Unit 3.
-It is a flat-lying sequence at this site that dips gently to the northeast at an angle of 1.7°.
-Reflection event B is hummocky on a local scale, probably cut by channels, and is underlain by several high-amplitude reflections and then a short transparent zone to the top of Reflector B at 217-ms subbottom (181 mbsf).
-Subunit 3b underlies

-3a and is the sequence between Reflectors B' and Reflector "C," which occurs at 272-ms subbottom (232 mbsf).
+The Reflector "B' reflector at 173-173 ms sub-bottom subbottom (144 mbsf) marks the top of seismic Unit 3.
+It is a flat-lying sequence at this site that dips gently to the northeast at an angle of 1.7(°.
+Reflection event "B" B is hummocky on a local scale, probably cut by channels, and is underlain by several high high amplitude reflections and then a short transparent zone to the top of reflector B' Reflector B at 217 ms sub-bottom subbottom (181 mbsf).
+This section is described as Subunit 3a in the Seismic Stratigraphy and Underway Geophysics chapter.
+Subunit 3b underlies 3a and is the sequence between Reflectors B'-' and the Reflector "C," reflector, which occurs at 272 ms sub-bottom subbottom (232 mbsf).

-Most acoustic energy is lost below Reflector C in the survey data, and the section is difficult to describe.
+Most acoustic energy is lost below the "C" reflector Reflector C in the survey data_data, and the section is difficult to describe.
 A few hyperbolic reflections in this interval are visible.
-Industry line C2206 crosses in a northeast-southwest direction just 1 km northeast of the drill site.
-In this profile, the sequence of reflectors below Horizon C appears folded into a possible small anticline below the drill site and contacts Reflector C as an angular unconformity.
+Industry line C2206 crosses in a NEnortheast-SW southwest direction just one kilometer 1 km northeast of the drill site (Figsite.
+Xx in the Seismic Stratigraphy and Underway Geophysics chapter).
+In this profile, the sequence of reflectors below the "C" horizon Horizon C appears folded into a possible small anticline below the drill site and contacts the "C" reflector Reflector C as an angular unconformity.

-At Site 1257, one advanced piston corer/extended core barrel (APC/XCB) hole and two rotary core barrel (RCB) holes were cored.
+At Site 1257, one advanced piston corer/extended core barrel (APC/XCB hole, XCB) hole and two RCBrotary core barrel (RCB) holes were cored.
 Hole 1257A was APC cored to 40.6 mbsf, but lithification in this part of the sediment column stopped APC coring earlier than desired.
-The hole was completed with XCB coring to a total depth of 284.7 mbsf, with 75.9% recovery (Table T1).
+The hole was completed with XCB coring to a total depth of 284.7 mbsf_mbsf, with 75.9% recovery (Table T1).
 XCB coring proved slow and resulted in poor quality cores (biscuiting), so RCB coring was used for Holes 1257B and 1257C.
-The upper 40 m of the succession was washed at Hole 1257B, and the section between 40 and 227.3 mbsf was RCB cored with 62.1% recovery.
-At Hole 1257C, the upper 82 m was washed and RCB cored between 82 and 235.9 mbsf, with 62.8% recovery.
-Porcellanite, limestone, and chert beds at ~90 mbsf and between 170 and 225 mbsf reduced recovery of both XCB and RCB coring.
+The upper 40 m of the succession was washed at Hole 1257B-1257B, and the section between 40 and 227.3 mbsf was RCB cored with 62.1% recovery.
+At Hole 1257C, the upper 82 m was washed and RCB cored between 82 and 235.9 mbsf-mbsf, with 62.8% recovery.
+Porcellanite, limestone-limestone, and chert beds around-at ~90 mbsf and between 170 and 225 mbsf reduced recovery of both XCB and RCB coring.